How to get from Florence to Lucca for a day trip

 Parking in Lucca

-Attention: the historic center of Lucca is a large pedestrian area where cars cannot enter.
+Watch out: the historic center of Lucca is a large pedestrian area where cars cannot enter.
 Once you arrive in the city you’ll have to leave your car outside the walls, in one of the many car parks in town.
-The largest is the multi-storey car park called Parcheggio Mazzini.
+To be honest, this is the biggest reason why I think that going by train is just easier.
+Anyway, the largest outside of the walls is the multi-storey car park called Parcheggio Mazzini.

-If you stay at a hotel in Lucca, ask them for advice on where to park.
+If you stay at a hotel in Lucca, you can ask them for advice on where to park, or you can book a hotel with a private parking.

 What to see on a day trip to Lucca